sunnypatneedi/ORFS/README.md

 # Open Restaurant Feed Specification (ORFS)

-**Version:** 1.0 (Draft)
+**Version:** 1.1
-**Last Updated:** 2025-03-22
+**Last Updated:** 2025-05-15

 ORFS is an open, real-time protocol for restaurants to broadcast detailed information about their menus, dishes, tables, and ingredients.
 ORFS uses Protocol Buffers for efficient real-time feeds and JSON for static data interchange.
+Version 1.1 extends the specification with comprehensive marketing, narrative, and local sourcing capabilities.

 ## Overview

 This repository contains:
 - **Protobuf Definitions:** Found in `proto/orfs.proto`
-- **JSON Schemas:** In the `best-practices/` folder, providing full validation for Restaurant, Menu, Dish, Table, Ingredient, and the FeedMessage.
+- **JSON Schemas:** In the `best-practices/` folder, providing full validation for Restaurant, Menu, Dish, Table, Ingredient, Bundle, and marketing extension types.
-- **Examples:** Example static feed and real-time feed files in `examples/`.
+- **Examples:** Example static feed and real-time feed files in `examples/`, including v1.1 examples demonstrating the new marketing capabilities.
 - **Tools:** Reference implementations and a validator script in `tools/`.
 - **Documentation:** Detailed markdown documentation in `spec/`.

+## Key Features in v1.1

+- **Rich Narrative Content:** Tell compelling stories about dishes, ingredients, and chef inspirations
+- **Multi-language Support:** Provide translations for key narrative content
+- **Marketing Extensions:** Include loyalty program details, promotional offers, events, and more
+- **Local Sourcing Data:** Showcase farm locations, certifications, and sustainability impacts
+- **LLM Integration:** Built-in fields for prompt templates and key message points
+- **Bundle Offerings:** Define and promote groups of items sold together
+- **Backward Compatibility:** All new fields are optional to maintain compatibility with v1.0

 ## Quick Start